 Taxis are available day and night; they are metered but charge a flat rate of $28.50 for transport to the city centre.
 Taxis are found on the Commercial Transportation Roadway in Zone 5.

 Transfer between terminals

 Philadelphia International Airport consists of seven terminals (A East, A West, B, C, D, E, and F).
-Terminal F is the only building not directly connected to the others, but free shuttles connect it to Terminal A and Terminal C.
+Terminal F is the only building not directly connected to the others, but free shuttles connect it to Terminal A-East and Terminal C.

 Free wifi is available throughout the airport.

 A number of workstations are scattered throughout the terminal.
 The UPS store between Terminal A and B offers photocopying, faxing and mailing facilities as well as Internet stations.

 Philadelphia International Airport Taxis: the taxi fares above are intended as a guideline only.